Weight Loss Calculator by Goal Date

 However, many people lead busy lifestyles, and if you don't have time to prepare every meal at home, start reading ingredient labels.
 Don't just stop at the calorie count because harmful additives may be hiding in ingredient lists.
 One of the worst culprits for weight gain is trans fat, and you have to be diligent when looking out for it.
 The nutrition information may say 0 grams trans fat, but if a food contains 0.49 grams or less, the company is allowed to list it as 0 grams.
 Look for partially hydrogenated oils in the ingredients, and put the food back if you see that ingredient.
 Look for hidden sugar as well.
 Fructose, Dextrose, and Sucrose are all sugar ingredients that add up quickly.

 Reading ingredients and preparing food at home might seem exhausting, and it isn't easy at first to adjust.
-Many have lost weight temporarily on fad diets, and it may be tempting to buy diet food instead of preparing your own.
-However, fad diets are focused on quick weight loss, not long-term solutions and weight management, so many people gain the weight back when the diet is over.
+Many have lost temporarily on fad diets, and it may be tempting to buy diet food instead of preparing your own.
+However, fad diets are focused on quick weight loss, not long-term solutions and health management, so many people gain back everything they lost (and more!) when the diet is over.
 You also may be causing holes in your nutrition by cutting out certain foods completely without ensuring that you replace the vitamins elsewhere.
-Losing weight and staying slim is a lifestyle change, and fad diets just don't cut it.
+Getting healthy and staying slim is a lifestyle change, and fad diets just don't cut it.

 Many people who struggle with weight gain & sugar cravings have issues with how carbohydrates spike their blood sugar & later cause it to crash.
 Fats are metabolised slower than sugar, which extends the perception of satiety - vastly different than the sugar roller coaster.